darrenldl/docfd/README.md

 and processes files with names which contain "note" or "notes" after splitting on '.', e.g.
 `meeting.notes.md`, `timetable.note`, `note`.

-If any such file is detected, then tag related UI components become visible.
+If any such file is detected, then tag related UI components and control become visible.

 A header consists of two main sections: title and tags.